Whoaa512/talks/2017/10-23-effective-flow/how-to-use-flow-effectively.md

 ![inline](./testing-pyramid.jpg)

+^ This is a re-imagined testing pyramid that's been floating around the internet recently.
-^ Re: tests,  All that matters is (how much value, how long does it take to write, & how long does it take to run?)
-Categories not helpful
+^ With regards to tests it does not make a distinction b/t unit/integration/functional.
+All that matters is (how much value you get from the tests, how long does it take to write, and how long does it take to run?).
+In general categories are not helpful

 ---
 [.build-lists: true]

 ## Why flow?
-- True 100% coverage
+- True :100:% coverage
-- Built in (and validated) docs
+- Built in (and validated :white_check_mark:) docs
-- Catches incorrect assumptions
+- Catches incorrect assumptions :rotating_light:
-- Refactor with confidence
+- Refactor with confidence :raised_hands:

-^ I want to start w/ some short reasons why flow is important
+^ Flow is useful b/c we can get full coverage, inline documentation is constantly validated which helps us catch incorrect assumptions allowing us to refactor with confidence

-^ really hard to get get a runtime exception w/ a properly flow-typed code base.
-  Also a good rule of thumb: if it's hard to typecheck, it's probably hard to understand credit on the first 3 slides go to Forbes Lindesay's talk from React Amsterdam => https://youtu.be/lk8o7ym29WM
+^ with a properly flow-typed code base, it is really hard to get get a runtime exception Also a good rule of thumb: if it's hard to typecheck, it's probably hard to understand credit on the first 3 slides go to Forbes Lindesay's talk from React Amsterdam => https://youtu.be/lk8o7ym29WM